albertovpd/ml_notes_and_comparison_betwen_python-bigquery-automl/README.md

 # ml_with_bigquery_personal_notes

-How to use BigQuery for ML and compare results with other tools.
-Currently in process.
+- How to use BigQuery for ML
+- Compare with the standard Python Machine Learning way, and the Google AutoML tool.

-- Regression algorithms with BigQuery
+    - Regression algorithms with BigQuery.
-- Classification algorithms with BigQuery
+    - Classification algorithms with BigQuery.
-- Comparising metrics between BigQuery, Google AutoML and Python
+    - Comparising metrics between BigQuery, Google AutoML and Python.

 # 1st things 1st.
 Basics.